MaximeCaty/AL-Create-AL-App/README.md

 # Package AL source to .App in AL

-Using provided codeunit allow you to "compil" a Business Central extension with given source to an App file that can be published and installed.
+Provided codeunit allow you to "compile" a Business Central extension App file, within given AL source code.
+The app can be published and installed in Business Central (also in AL if you are on SaaS).

 ## Usage